Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/East_Moon/Ansur.md

 The main change, though, came with new laws introduced in 326 NE by governor **Norran Gorth**, benefitting from **Baedoor Empire** collapse and stating independency, as well as adding several taxes to those who dock in Ansur, but do not plan to stay longer.
-This brought not only enough money for the island to expand, but also solidify their export and create bigger infrastructure.
-This also lead to Evros getting city walls and small fort on top of the hill, as governor residence and additiona fortification.
+This brought not only enough money for the island to expand, but also solidified their export and created bigger infrastructure.
+This also lead to Evros getting city walls and small fort on top of the hill, as governor residence and additional fortification.

 In 917 NE, governor **Heimlig Naevos** recommended building of airship port, which is estimated to be finished in year 925 NE.